-Back in 2020 eBay announced their decommissioning of RSS feeds, much to the chagrin of affiliate marketeers using the eBay Partner Network. eBay RSS feeds were a simple way to pull items from eBay for display on affiliate sites.
-The proposed alternative was to use the eBay API, requiring more development effort, sign up to the eBay developer’s program, manage access tokens, adhere to call limits and maintenance to stay abreast of API changes – something the Fast eBay Listing WordPress plugin has always supported.
+Back in 2020, eBay announced their decommissioning of RSS feeds, much to the chagrin of affiliate marketers using the eBay Partner Network. eBay RSS feeds were a simple way to pull items from eBay for display on affiliate sites.
+The proposed alternative was to use the eBay API, however, this requires more development effort, signing up to the eBay developer’s program, managing access tokens, adhering to call limits and maintenance to stay abreast of API changes – something the Fast eBay Listing WordPress plugin has always supported.

 Nonetheless, many eBay Partner Network users have tried to continue with RSS feeds generated from third-party resources that create a feed using the eBay API.
-This has allowed them to use older RSS eBay Feeds WordPress plugins like WP eBay Product Feeds that rely upon an RSS feed as input.
+Thus enabling the bad approach of using older RSS eBay Feeds WordPress plugins like WP eBay Product Feeds that rely upon an RSS feed as input.
 In this article, I’m going to look at why this approach is bad and what your alternatives are.

 Why you should not use RSS feeds

 Over the last decade, RSS feeds have become far less relevant on the modern internet, with many big RSS tools already closed down, including Google RSS Reader, Yahoo Pipes and of course the eBay RSS Feed.
 It’s only a matter of time before other RSS services shut down.
 You might have relied on Auction Request previously and now relying on RSSGround.com to drive your WP eBay Product Feeds plugin, but you have to ask just how much longer will it remain operating and supporting your workflow.

 Even WP eBay Product Feeds have announced there will be no new features and has been “on its last legs for a while”.

 Plan your migration now, don’t wait until your sites are suddenly failing.